NFDI4BIOIMAGE/BHG2023-OMERO-ARC/README.md

 ## Code of Conduct
 Please also adhere here to the [ELIXIR Germany Code of Conduct](https://www.denbi.de/code-of-conduct).

+## Task_Groups
+Initially prepared and suggested based on defined task of participants.

 ## Branch protection
 - The main branch is protected.
 For merging a branch into main you need a PR with at least one approving review.
 - @andreaschrader only initially bypasses this in order to set up the repository for the participants for the Hackathon.